Roman Catholic Diocese of Ravello and Scala

 The Diocese of Ravello e Scala (Latin: Dioecesis Ravellensis et Scalensis) was a Roman Catholic diocese located in the town of Ravello on the Amalfi Coast in the province of Salerno, Campania, southern Italy.
-In 1818, it was suppressed.
+The town is about 7 km (4 mi) from Amalfi.
+The diocese was established in 1087, by Pope Victor III.
+In 1818, it was suppressed by Pope Pius VII.